sheamunion/dbc-phase-0/week-1/reflections.md

 **Fetch any changes from the remote repo to my machine.
 NOTE: This WILL NOT automatically merge changes with my branch.**

-> git fetch origin *or* git fetch *remote-name*
+> git fetch origin
+> git checkout -b *working-branch* origin/*working-branch*
+> git merge master

-**Merge changes from remote to local**
+**Merge changes and update on GitHub**

+> git checkout master
+> git merge --no-ff *working-branch*
-> git merge origin
+> git push origin master

 ##What is a pull request and how do you create and merge one?

+A pull request is a process used to notify you or someone else that commits are ready to be merged into the upstream branch.

 Let's suppose you and I are working on a project which is stored remotely, say, on GitHub.
 I have cloned that repository to my computer and I have made a few changes locally.
 I have staged and committed those changes.
 I am now ready for my commits to be merged into the remote project.

 First, I will push my changes to my public repository using the command:

 > git push origin *branch-name*

-Then you will go to the repository in GitHub.
-You will see some text ("branch-name") and a green button ("Compare & pull request") in a box highlighted in yellow.

-You then click the green button.
+Then I will go to my repository in GitHub.
+I will see some text, *branch-name*, and a green button, *Compare & pull request*, in a box highlighted in yellow.
+I click the green button.

-  will send a request that my pushed commits be pulled into the remote project.
-At that point you can see my pull request on GitHub, accept it by clicking the appropriate button, and then merge the versions by clicking the "Merge" button.
+I am now on a new page with a header "Open a pull request."
+On this page, I want to make sure that my **base: master** branch is selected in the left menu, and that my **working branch** (whatever I named it) is selected on the right menu.
+Basically, I will pull the branch in the right menu into the branch on the left menu.
+Before I click the "Create pull request" button at the bottom of the screen, I may want to udpdate the commit message.

+After I click "Create pull requst", you may then merge the versions by clicking the green "Merge pull request" button.
+You will then have to click the green "Confirm merge" button.
+The pull request and merge should now be complete.

 ##Why are pull requests preferred when working with teams?